Running Experiments#

 Do supervised training of a single agent on the image classification task.

-Run an expert iteration (EI) experiment with the code validation task.
+Run an experiment with the code validation task using a configuration file.

-For example, the following grid will run 4 experiments, running the NIP and Debate protocols with the “introductory” and “interview” level code validation datasets:
+For example, the following JSON file defines a grid will run 4 expert iteration (EI) experiments, running the NIP and Debate protocols with the “introductory” and “interview” level code validation datasets:

-The experiment (which we’ll call test_difficulty_levels) can now be run by calling the script with the following command:
+The experiment can now be run by calling the script with the following command:

-This will run the experiments sequentially, logging data to Weights & Biases with run IDs test_difficulty_levels_0, test_difficulty_levels_1, etc.
+This will run the experiments sequentially, logging data to Weights & Biases with run IDs cv_test_difficulty_levels_trial_1_0, cv_test_difficulty_levels_trial_1_1, etc.

 See the documentation for the script for more information on how to run it, or run: